IyeViking/Midnight-Prefresh-Discord-Theme/README.md

 -Vencord / BetterDiscord (or client that supports theme files)

--Download the theme file, [Prefresh-Midnight.theme.css](https://github.com/IyeViking/Midnight-Prefresh-Discord-Theme/blob/main/midnight-prefresh.theme.css), (there's a ... button at the top right with a download option)
+-Download the theme file, [Prefresh-Midnight.theme.css](https://github.com/IyeViking/Midnight-Prefresh-Discord-Theme/blob/main/midnight-prefresh.theme.css), (there's a ... button at the top right with a download option), using this one ensures that you'll receive every update automatically.

 -Drag the file into your theme folder.
 (The "Themes" menu should have a "open folder" button)

+For anything you feel I've missed or if there's any plugins that don't work, feel free to add me on discord!

+IyeViking

 Credits: